Yellow Fever £58 per dose

 A number of countries require a yellow fever certificate, which is called the International Certificate of Vaccination or Prophylaxis (ICVP).
 Other risk destinations may not ask you for a certificate, but if visiting a risk area you still need to have the vaccination.
 Please bear in mind, your yellow fever certificate will only become valid ten days after the injection.

 Yellow fever certificates used to expire after a certain number of years.
 However, they are now valid for life for most people.
-This includes certificates which were issued before this rule changed and which have an expiry date on them.
+This includes certificates which were issued before this rule changed in July 2016 and which have an expiry date on them.

 If you have been vaccinated at one of our clinics and have lost your yellow fever certificate, our staff will be able to issue a replacement card.
 We charge an admin fee of £10 for issuing a new yellow fever certificate.

 You do not need to pay extra for your first certificate if you receive the jab at one of our clinics.

 Most vaccinations can cause side effects in some patients.
 The yellow fever vaccine is no exception and you may experience side effects such as headache, muscle pain and fever in the days after you have received the jab.
 You may also notice swelling or redness at the injection site, which should resolve within two weeks.
 If you experience any other concerning side effects or do not get better within two weeks, seek medical advice.